Lucas-AVS/crypto-exchange-api/README.md

-# Crypto Exchange API
+# Wallet Service API

-A backend API for a simulated cryptocurrency exchange, built with **Spring Boot**, **PostgreSQL**, and **Apache Kafka**.
+A microservice backend for a cryptocurrency exchange platform, built with **Spring Boot**, **PostgreSQL**, and **Apache Kafka**.

-This project is designed as a learning experience, but follows professional practices for scalability and clean architecture.
+This service is responsible for user management (registration and authentication) and their corresponding accounts.

 ## Features
-- User registration and authentication
+- User registration and authentication (JWT-based)
-- Wallet balances per currency
-- Simple buy/sell order flow
+- Account creation and management
-- PostgreSQL persistence
+- PostgreSQL persistence for users and accounts
 - Kafka for asynchronous event handling
 - REST endpoints documented with OpenAPI/Swagger
 - Unit tests with JUnit + Mockito
+- Client for communicating with other microservices (e.g., Asset Service)

 ## Tech Stack
-- Java 24
+- Java 21
 - Spring Boot
 - PostgreSQL (H2 for tests)
 - Apache Kafka